Sustainable Apparel and Textiles Conference

 Back to agenda

-Heat needs up to 150°C can be electrified today using existing technology, yet uptake remains limited.
-The challenge isn’t technological readiness; it’s finance and transparency.
-Without collective efforts, suppliers cannot absorb million-dollar costs of transition costs.
+Decarbonisation will require action on multiple fronts—from curbing overproduction to scaling next-generation fibres—but tackling Tier 2 energy use is particularly critical.
+Heat needs of up to 150°C can already be electrified using existing technology, yet uptake remains limited.
+The challenge isn’t technological readiness; it’s finance, risk-sharing, and transparency.
+Without collective action, suppliers cannot absorb the multi-million-dollar costs of transition alone.

-Our panel will discuss the practical next steps for apparel’s energy transition towards renewables, asking
+Our panel will explore the practical next steps for apparel’s net-zero transition, asking:

 • What role can brands play in grid advocacy and collective power purchase agreements to unlock renewable infrastructure at scale?